ehmicky/log-process-errors/docs/API.md

 _Value_: `"ava"`<br>
 _Default_: `undefined`

-When running tests, make them fail if there are any process errors.
+When running tests, makes them fail if there are any process errors.

 Example with [Ava](https://github.com/avajs/ava):